KissPeter/fastapi-performance-optimization/workers_and_threads.md

 #### Observation

-For some strange reason 2 and 5 threads working the best at each worker count, but best results are at 2 and 3 workers
+* For some strange reason 2 and 5 threads working the best at each worker count, but best results are at 2 and 3 workers
+* **FastAPI latency was lowest** at 3 workers and 2 threads

 ## Verdict